Focus and Scope

 A conflict of interest refers to a set of conditions in which a professional judgment concerning a primary interest is unduly influenced by secondary influences (ex: external sources of funding; personal relationships).

-Authors are asked to reveal any potential conflicts of interest to the editors at the time of submission.
+Authors are asked to reveal any potential conflicts of interest to the editors at the time of submission as part of the pre-submission checklist.
 Potential conflicts of interest include any financial resources you received from a third-party (not the primary institution that pays your salary) to enable you to complete the work.
 Other relationships or activities that give the appearance of potentially influencing the work should also be disclosed.
 These may include: government agencies, commercial sponsors, grants or personal fees.

 To facilitate the peer review process, the managing editor is in charge of sending submissions to referees who have expertise in the article’s research area.
 In order to minimize bias and avoid any obvious conflicts of interest, the managing editor is privy to the author’s name and institutional affiliation.